Vaidehi0910/FlashCard/README.md

 # FlashCard
 Welcome to Flash card application!
+Flashcards are small note cards used for testing and improving memory through practiced information retrieval.Flashcards are typically two-sided, with the prompt on one side and the information about the prompt on the other.
+This may include names, vocabulary, concepts, or procedures.
 This is my 1st full stack web development projetct.
 This application was built using flask.
 To see this project click on this link: https://flashcard-project.vaidehiagarwal.repl.co